Second-order properties and central limit theorems for geometric functionals of Boolean models: Central limit theorems for geometric functionals

-where we have used that for the Boolean model $Z_W$ we can take the same constants as for $Z$.
-The right-hand side of the previous inequality is uniformly bounded for $r(W)\geq 1$ because of Lemma \ref{lem:BoundInradius} and it is integrable due to \eqref{vi2}.
-Thus limit and summation in \eqref{eqn:VarianceDifference} can be interchanged.
-By the same arguments, the second inequality above yields \eqref{eqn:Boundlimsup}.
+The right-hand side of the previous inequality is uniformly bounded for $r(W)\geq1$ because of Lemma~\ref{lem:BoundInradius}.
+Moreover, the sum over $n$ is integrable with respect to $K_1$ due to \eqref{vi2}.
+Thus, limit and summation in the first sum in \eqref {eqn:VarianceDifference} can be interchanged.
+By the same arguments, the second inequality above yields the second formula in \eqref {eqn:VarianceDifference}.